chrscchrn/dictionary.nvim/README.md

 ---

 ## Credits
-- [dictionaryapi.dev](https://dictionaryapi.dev/) for the free dictionary API
+- [dictionaryapi.dev](https://dictionaryapi.dev/) for the dictionary API